OctoPrint/OctoPrint/CONTRIBUTING.md

   * 2016-03-14: Some more requirements for PRs, and a PR template.
   * 2016-06-08: New `prerelease` and `rc` branches explained.
   * 2016-09-09: New `rc/*` branches explained.
+  * 2016-09-23: Some more work on "How to file a bug report" based on recent experiences

 ## Footnotes
   * [1] - If you are wondering why, the problem is that anything that you add